andybyers21/notes.ajb.app/Working Notes.md

 I will put some links to note examples in wikilink format here.

 *Why is my table of contents in a different order to my menu bar??* *Both should have no `nav_order`*

+I've deliberately not used a table of contents in order to facilitate serindipidous connections.

+Only breaking up notes into topics,however there is cross references in many notes taking you into the tunnels of other topics.

+See the note that has the but about tunnels and curves for more on about these notes.